-During the course of the next five years (2020-2024), the Academy plans to continue to offer quality and advanced training, develop new courses to offer to emergency responders, seek additional funding sources, and continue to apply and receive grant funding.
+During the course of the next five years (2023-2027), the Academy plans to continue to offer quality and advanced training, develop new courses to offer to emergency responders, seek additional funding sources, and continue to apply and receive grant funding.
 Plans are identified below:

-- Continue to implement the new student registration/transcript program with a web based solution that will allow on-line training, on-line testing, and the ability for students to access their own training records.
-The Academy will be running a closed beta of the registration/training program in fall 2018. - Purchase of a new 100 foot aerial apparatus truck to replace a twenty-seven (27) year-old outdated apparatus used in training. - Develop new courses in conjunction with universities that would allow college credit toward a degree program.
-Currently, we have courses that have been approved by some community colleges for college credit toward a fire science degree and with two on-line universities. - Expand Student Dorm Accommodations and Emergency Response Staging opportunities by building additional dorm space.
+- Purchase a new registration system and learning management system.
+The Academy has opted to use a software as a service (SAAS) solution for maintaining and iterating on its course management and registration software. - > Purchase of a new 100 foot aerial apparatus truck to replace a twenty-seven (29) year-old outdated apparatus used in training. - Develop new courses in conjunction with universities that would allow college credit toward a degree program.
+Currently, we have courses that have been approved by some community colleges for college credit toward a fire science degree and with two on-line universities.
+These courses also include a bridge for EMS students to transition to community colleges to complete their training and become full paramedics. - > Continue to develop the new Emergency Medical Services Bureau and continue to create more course work to continue training Mississippi's fire services in this critical area. - Expand Student Dorm Accommodations and Emergency Response Staging opportunities by building additional dorm space.
 The first part of this phase entails building a simulated Fire Station/Emergency Response Staging Area that can accommodate sixty-four recruit fire fighters for the basic training class.
 The recruits would stay in the fire station just as they would while on duty at their own departments.
 The training would consist of classroom and skills evaluations, as well as real world night time scenarios to which the recruits would respond.
 This addition is necessary to accommodate the student load at the Academy, which would bring the housing capacity for students to 139.
 The Academy currently has a dormitory that can only accommodate a maximum of 75 students.
 Due to the limited dorm space, many students could not be accommodated and would have to stay in hotels when here for training.
 We can offer the courses, but most departments (municipal, county, or volunteer) do not have the money available to place students in hotel rooms during the training.
-With the addition of the proposed simulated Fire Station with sixty-two (64) beds, our capacity would increase by 64 for dorm accommodations.
-In the 2018 legislative session, HB1649 included language allocating \$1,000,000 to start the ground work for this project.
+With the addition of the new Fire Station that has sixty-four (64) beds, our capacity would increase by 64 for dorm accommodations.
+In the 2018 legislative session, HB1649 included language allocating \$1,000,000 to start the groundwork for this project, and in 2019, SB3065 added another \$11,000,000 to fully fund the construction of the new project.
+Construction is underway and expected to be completed in mid to late calendar year 2022.